How I Got Banned From Sports Betting (Using Maths)

 My Journey into the Arb World

-• Arbitrage Software/Alert Services: These tools constantly scan dozens, even hundreds, of bookmakers' odds across thousands of markets, flagging potential arbs in real-time.
-They do the heavy lifting of finding opportunities.
+- Arbitrage Software/Alert Services: These tools scan hundreds of bookmakers across thousands of markets, flagging arbs in real time.

-• Sufficient Bankroll: While individual arb percentages are small (typically 1-5%, sometimes less), profit comes from volume and larger stakes.
-You need enough capital spread across various bookies to place meaningful bets quickly.
+- Sufficient Bankroll: Individual arbs typically return 1-5%.
+Profit comes from volume and larger stakes, so you need enough capital spread across bookies to act quickly.

-• Speed and Accuracy: When an arb appears, you have minutes, sometimes seconds, to verify the odds, calculate stakes using an arb calculator and place both (or more, for multi-way arbs) bets before the odds change.
-A single mistake – wrong stake, wrong market, delay – can turn a guaranteed profit into a potential loss.
+- Speed and Accuracy: Arbs last minutes, sometimes seconds.
+You need to verify odds, calculate stakes with an arb calculator, and place all bets before the odds shift.
+A single mistake can turn guaranteed profit into a loss.

 Sign up for a free account